 - Relief from joint pain

 I wish I could have had this conversation with my youngest nephew.
 He was around one when I had my surgery, and every time he sees me, I look different.
 I think he doesn’t understand that I had bariatric surgery and am losing weight to be healthier.
 He told me I scare him, and I can only assume it’s because I look so dramatically different from when he first remembers me.
-It’s okay, one day he’ll realize that I’m his awesome Aunt Nicky and will beg to spend time with me.
+As he has gotten older and my weight has stabilized, he has warmed up to me, and we enjoy laughing together.

 Talking About Your Bariatric Surgery with Others

 - Explain the weight loss surgery procedure you’re having.
 A lot of time anger towards weight loss surgery comes from fear of the unknown.
-Most procedures work by either malabsorption (reduction of the amount of calories the body can absorb) or restriction (reduction of the amount of food the stomach can hold) or both.
-Check out this article from the Mayo Clinic about the four most common types of procedures.
+Most procedures work by either malabsorption (reduction of the number of calories the body can absorb) or restriction (reduction of the amount of food the stomach can hold) or both.
+If you have time and need more information, check out this post I wrote about the five most popular types of weight loss surgery.

-- Feel free to use my story as an example of someone who transformed their life thanks to bariatric surgery.
+- Feel free to use my story and photos as an example of someone who transformed their life thanks to bariatric surgery.
 My heaviest weight was 428 pounds, and thanks to portion control, exercise and weight loss surgery, I’ve lost over 235 pounds.
 I’ve gained my life back.
-I found my self worth.
+I found my self-worth.
 These are things that no other “diet” has ever been able to give me.
 Use my story to inspire your story.

 Keeping It A Secret